These are the most expensive houseplants in the world

 Variegated Monstera

 One of the rarest and most expensive houseplants, native to Southern Mexico and Northern Panama, Variegated Monstera has many varieties.
-While the basic green can be bought for around USD 50 (RM 3,081.40), the prices of variegated plants can go a lot higher.
+While the basic green can be bought for around US$50, the prices of variegated plants can go a lot higher.

 Of the reasons contributing to its rarity, one is its pigmentation, which lends a different pattern to each leaf, making them distinctive from one another.
 Additionally, since their propagation is slow and can be only grown in labs using stem cuttings, they are rare.
 Other monstera plants like the Monstera deliciosa albo are difficult to find, too but serves as a great indoor plant.